nathbooth/ansible-junos-evpn-vxlan/readme.txt

 - generate-assembled-configuration

 ######################################################################################################
+Dry run, it will push config , do "show | compare" rollback and then exit from the device:

+ansible-playbook final_config_push.yml -c -vvv -i inventory/lab/hosts.yml -e "site=lab" , # here lab is dummy site so please use your site code accordingly

 Pushing the generated configuration to all the hosts: ansible-playbook final_config_push.yml -vvv -i inventory/lab/hosts.yml -e "site=lab" , # here lab is dummy site so please use your site code accordingly